Mark Webster (darts player)

 Mark Webster (born 12 August 1983) is a Welsh former professional darts player.
 Nicknamed Webby and the Spider, he competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC) events.
-Webster is a former BDO World Champion, having won the 2008 World Championship.
+Webster won the BDO World Championship in 2008.
 He switched from the BDO to the PDC and became a full-time professional in 2009, having previously been a fully qualified registered plumber.
 He now works as an analyst and commentator on Sky Sports and ITV.